mendix/docs/content/en/docs/quickstarts/leading-mendix-implementation.md

 If you don’t enable SSO, you will want to specify if the user passwords expire or not.
 If you do not want the passwords to expire, toggle **Passwords of company members never expire** to **On**.

-###  Lecture 5.3 Summary
+###  5.3 Summary

 Now that you know how Mendix can be tailored to your own governance needs, you are ready to get your first project started!
-You will find all the useful information to do this in the following module.
+You will find all the useful information to do this in the following section.

-## Module 6: Get Started With Your First Project
+## 6 Get Started With Your First Project

-In this module, you will get all the information you need to know to help you get started with your first Mendix project.
+In this section, you will get all the information you need to know to help you get started with your first Mendix project.

 ## Learning Objectives

 It’s now time to begin your first Mendix project!
 How exciting!

-By the end of this module, you will be able to:
+By the end of this section, you will be able to:

 * Organize your first project kick-off
 * Create your project